Jax Taylor’s Girlfriend Brittany Cartwright Returns To Work After Spinoff?

 Brittany Cartwright also posted a photo of herself and her co-star, Ariana Madix, on February 8, which featured the Vanderpump Rules cast members working at SUR Restaurant.

-Jax Taylor began dating Brittany Cartwright nearly 2 years ago and a short time after she moved to Los Angeles to be with him, she landed a job at SUR Restaurant.
-Although Cartwright initially began working at Hooters, she was on board at SUR once Vanderpump Rules Season 5 began filming and has continued on with her employment ever since.
+Jax Taylor began dating Brittany Cartwright nearly two years ago, and a short time after she moved to Los Angeles to be with him, she landed a job at SUR Restaurant.
+Although Cartwright initially began working at Hooters, she was on board at SUR once Vanderpump Rules Season 5 began filming, and she has continued her employment there ever since.

 That said, she and Jax Taylor were recently believed to have spent months filming their rumored new series in Kentucky, where she previously lived with her family.